No. 13 Wisconsin edges Rutgers 66-61, takes Big Ten lead

 - Greg GardAmerican basketball coach

-PISCATAWAY, N.J.
-(AP) While they weren't the preseason favorite to win the Big Ten Conference, Wisconsin coach Greg Gard said that's been his team's goal since the start of the season.
+PISCATAWAY, N.J. – While they weren’t the preseason favorite to win the Big Ten Conference, Wisconsin coach Greg Gard said that’s been his team’s goal since the start of the season.

 Win the next game, and the No. 13 Badgers (23-5, 14-4) will have the regular-season title.